reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 }
 ```

-Depending on the profile, we use a different URL to connect to an external resource.
+We create a `Client` bean that connects against a different URL depending on the active profile.

-We could also use the `@Profile` annotation it like this:
+I have also seen the `@Profile` annotation used like this:

 ```java
 @Configuration